-Upon initial election, the Company will present a director with orientation and reference materials to familiarize them with the Company's senior management and independent auditor, Code of Conduct, insider trading policy, and other compliance programs.
-In addition, within three years after being first elected to the Board, such director will attend an ISS accredited director education program.
-In addition, the Board will encourage the Corporate Secretary and members of his or her office to attend ISS accredited director education programs or other programs as needed to stay informed of trends and changes in corporate governance.
+Upon initial election, the Company will present a director with orientation and reference materials to familiarize them with the Company's senior management and independent auditor, Code of Business Conduct, insider trading policy, and other compliance programs.
+In addition, the Board will encourage the Corporate Secretary and members of his or her office to attend director education programs or other programs as needed to stay informed of trends and changes in corporate governance.